Is Tashkent Worth Visiting?

 The Bazaar is a busy and loud place, and an incredible introduction to Tashkent.
 One of our favourite experiences was simply eating our way through all the local delicacies – cooked outside in the atmospheric food quarter.

-With steam pouring from hot grills, and the smell of cooking meats and spices filling the air, this part of the market was nothing short of hypnotic.
+With steam pouring from hot grills, and the smell of cooking meats and spices filling the air, this part of the market was incredible.
 Weaving our way through the crowds, we tried standard Uzbeki fare, including ‘Plov’ (a rice dish, often made with chicken), ‘Somsa’ (pockets of dough stuffed with meat and vegetables) and ‘Shurpa’ (a rich soup), and watched as women dressed in traditional gowns brewed black tea and expertly carved sheep’s heads.

 It was an assault on the senses, but a fantastic one.

-Next on the list of best things to do in Tashkent, Uzbekistan, is a trip to the utterly beautiful Khasti Imam Complex (visit at sunset, for an extra level of beauty).
+Next on this list of best things to do in Tashkent, Uzbekistan, is a trip to the utterly beautiful Khast-Imam Complex (visit at sunset, for an extra level of beauty).

 Dubbed the spiritual heart of Tashkent, this large complex is home to the Hazrat Imran Mosque, built relatively recently in 2007, the oldest Quran in the world, the tiny Muyi Mubarak Library and the impressive Barak Khan Madrassah (or school).